bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 **_Penetration Tests_**

 The platform services team outsources for a penetration test annually to ensure the services we provide are configured to protect confidentiality, integrity and availability.
-Peneteration tests are procured through the pre-qualified list of vendors (https://www2.gov.bc.ca/gov/content/governments/services-for-government/bc-bid-resources/goods-and-services-catalogue/im-it-security-services).
+Penetration tests are procured through the pre-qualified list of vendors (https://www2.gov.bc.ca/gov/content/governments/services-for-government/bc-bid-resources/goods-and-services-catalogue/im-it-security-services).

 ------
 ### <a name="privacy"></a>Privacy